 My debut novel, Dear Brannagh (30th November 2020), is set in Dublin where my protagonist was brought up.
 She returns after thirty years away having been asked for help from her half-sister, Brannagh.
 The girls have never met but they have kept in touch through letters for their entire lives so Brannagh reaching to Mary for help rings alarm bells.
 Every step from then on causes trouble and the end result is one that shocks all.

 My second novel focuses on very current issues in the media such as the impact of social media on young people, particularly girls, and the huge issue of mental health in today’s society.
-I expect to release it in autumn 2021.
+Don’t Tell Jack was released in October 2021 and is available on Amazon.
 It is set a year on from Dear Brannagh where Mary’s troubles have left her suffering from severe Bipolar Disorder.
 She has been sectioned and writes a continuous diary throughout the novel.

 Her daughter, Erin, is sixteen and discovers the dangers of social media when a girl in her year at school commits suicide after reading personal nasty comments online.
 Both perspectives interweave throughout, with the added interpretation of it all from Mary’s son and Erin’s younger brother, Jack.
 Jack is a selective mute, young and largely an introvert so bringing an interesting point of view.